Cables should run horizontally vertically, not diagonally,

 good workmanship competent persons and the use proper materials

-is essential for compliance with the Regulations (IEE Regulation 134.
-Mechanical damage to
+is essential for compliance with the Regulations (IEE Regulation 134.6.
+Where cables are bent, the radius

 the cable caused impact, abrasion, penetration, compression ten-